Givental's non-linear Maslov index on lens spaces: Applications

 \subsection{Orderability}

-\labell{section: orderability} As in the case of projective spaces discussed in \cite{EP - Partially ordered groups}, orderability of lens spaces follows from positivity of the non-linear Maslov index and the fact that the non-linear Maslov index is well-defined on the universal cover of the contactomorphism group.
-Indeed, suppose by contradiction that a lens space $L_k^{2n-1}$ is not orderable, i.e.\ it admits a positive contractible loop $\{\phi_t\}_{t\in[0,1]}$.
+\labell{section: orderability} As in the case of projective spaces discussed in \cite{EP - Partially ordered groups}, orderability of lens spaces follows from positivity of the non-linear Maslov index and the fact that the non-linear Maslov index is well defined on the universal cover of the contactomorphism group.
+Indeed, suppose by contradiction that a lens space $L_k^{2n-1}$ is not orderable, and thus admits a positive contractible loop $\{\phi_t\}_{t\in[0,1]}$.
 Since $\{\phi_t\}_{t\in[0,1]}$ is contractible we have that $\mu( [\{\phi_t\}_{t\in[0,1]} ]) = 0$.
 On the other hand, since $\{\phi_t\}$ is positive, Proposition \ref{proposition: positivity} implies that $\mu([\{\phi_t\}]) > 0$, giving a contradiction.